Palaces and park ensemble in Ostromecko: Early period (13th-18th centuries)

 Some of the Ostromecki family members became servants at the royal court.

-One of them, Bartolomaeus Ostromecki, hetman and standard-bearer from Chełmno, was offered in 1585, by king Stephen Báthory, for his meritorious services, the village of Adsel (now Gaujiena) and the territory of Ruinen (today Rūjiena) in historical Livonia.
+One of them, Bartolomaeus Ostromecki, hetman and standard-bearer from Chełmno, was offered the village of Adsel (now Gaujiena) and the territory of Ruinen (today Rūjiena) in historical Livonia in 1585, by king Stephen Báthory, for his meritorious services.

 The Ostromęcki family also owned folwarks and Nowy Dwór estate, connected to Ostromecko, with land, windmills, craft workshops and livestock (sheep).

 In 1624, after his marriage with Gertruda Ostromecka, Jakub's sister, Jan Dorpowski, a nobleman from Leliwa descent, took over the Ostromecko estates.
 He had a modest manor built and land plots scattered along the Vistula valley leased to Mennonite Olędrzy: Strzyżawa, Mała Kępa, Wielka Kępa, Rafa and Mozgowina.
 Around 1680, Katarzyna Dorpowska Leliwa married Paweł Mostowski from the Dołęga family, a chamberlain of Płock.
 Their only son, Bogdan Teodor Mostowski Dołęga, was castellan of Sierpc, Racia, Płock and took part to the Tarnogród Confederation.
 He inherited Ostromecko from his mother and Mostowo, Kuczbork-Osada in the Płock Voivodeship from his father.
 Bogdan wedded Ludwika Kruszyńska, from the castellan of Gdańsk.
 On May 27, 1708, the manor was entirely burned down as a consequence of the ongoing Great Northern War, and the property plundered by a unit of Swedish dragoons from the regiment led by Colonel Charles G. von Marschalck.
 In 1715, Jakub Dorpowski died and the manor changed hands, for the benefit of the Mostowski's.